nf-core/website/src/content/about/marketing.md

 Two points are particularly worth highlighting, which are not allowed:

 - Sending unsolicited direct-messages or emails to community members on Slack / other platforms
-- Posting in nf-core spaces specifically to criticise or detract from Nextflow and nf-core, and to promote alternatives
+- Posting in nf-core spaces specifically to criticise or detract from Nextflow and nf-core solely for the purposes of promoting alternatives.

 Contravening these, or any of the behaviours listed in the code of conduct, will likely result in an immediate ban.